ohjay/Dodge/README.md

 Gameplay
 ------------------------------------------------------------------------

-The rules of the game are simple: dodge ghosts (formally known as [Tedhauns](http://kirby.wikia.com/wiki/Tedhaun)) and collect as many treasure chests as you can before the ghosts/Tedhauns overwhelm you!
+The rules of the game are simple: **dodge ghosts** (formally known as [Tedhauns](http://kirby.wikia.com/wiki/Tedhaun)) and **collect as many treasure chests as you can** before the ghosts/Tedhauns overwhelm you!
 However, the more treasure you collect, the more ghosts you will attract.
 Therefore, as the game progresses you will find it harder and harder to survive.

-However, you do have one thing on your side: power-ups.
-With the press of a button, you can transform into Star Kirby, who emits the white-hot passion of a thousand burning suns!
+However, you do have one thing on your side: **power-ups**.
+With the press of a button, you can transform into **Star Kirby**, who emits the white-hot passion of a thousand burning suns!
 The passion is too much for the ghosts: if Star Kirby comes into contact with them, they will vanish and go off to haunt someone else.
 Nevertheless, stars do not last forever... and since Kirby is a much smaller (and brighter) star than most, his supply of hydrogen fuel will run out especially quickly.
-When this happens, Kirby will revert to his normal form.
-And life will continue.
+When this happens, Kirby will revert to his normal form and life will continue.

 Here's a visual of Dodge gameplay:
 ![alt text](https://cloud.githubusercontent.com/assets/8358648/8349811/e195fe4a-1ad4-11e5-96a4-b59483a6410e.png "Dodge gameplay")